Experienced Tax Attorneys

 TEFRA partnerships may elect to appoint a “tax matters partner” under TEFRA rules.
 In addition to other specific duties, the tax matters partner is responsible for representing the partnership before the IRS and in federal civil tax litigation matters.

-Contact the Maryland Offices of Thorn Law Group
+Contact the Maryland Offices of US International Tax Advisors

 TEFRA and other tax rules governing partnerships and partners can be very complicated to sort through on your own.
-If you have questions about partnership taxes or are under audit by the IRS, contact an experienced tax law attorney in the Maryland offices of Thorn Law Group today at (240) 235-5096.
+If you have questions about partnership taxes or are under audit by the IRS, contact an experienced tax law attorney in the Maryland offices of US International Tax Advisors today at (844) 796-8565.

 Back to the top